 This Seiko 5606 comes on its original stainless-steel bracelet, and with nylon strap, springbar tool, and rugged travel case.

 DIAL: Seiko LM-signed starburst silver dial, English and Kanji Japanese day/date at 3 o’clock position are intact and functioning as designed.
-The date quick sets works on occasion; however, the day quickset does not.
+The day and date quickset works as designed - care should be taken to set this with minute/hour at the six o'clock position to avoid damaged the quickset gear (a known design flaw on the 56 calibre movement).
 Matching hour, minute, and second hands.

 CASE: Stainless-steel razor-sharp mono-bloc case measures 35mm x 41.5mm - thin at a mere 10mm in thickness - with the 5606's automatic movement accessed via the front of this one piece case.
 Caselines remain sharp, with no evidence of machine polish.